planariangames/mettlecore/METTLE_Core_SRD_Resources.md

 ### Speed Scaling

 Vehicles with high Speeds are faster than their Move in human-scaled Zones would imply.
 Attribute this to the difficulty of accelerating within a confined arena.
 If a vehicular scene breaks out into more spacious areas the Zones also expand to accommodate.
-The half-mile Stretch used in Mutananny is one such Zone, well suited for the common Speed 4 vehicles found in this environment.
+The half-mile Stretch used in races is one such Zone.

 {: .text-center}
 **VEHICLES**